elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The string object, we use it to convert values to a string explicitly.</div><br />
-  <div><strong>Technical Response:</strong> We use the String(value) object to convert values to strings explicitly.
-For primitive values, the conversion to string is typically apparent.
+  <div><strong>Interview Response:</strong> In JavaScript, we can use the built-in String object to explicitly convert values to a string.
+The String object provides several methods for converting values of different data types to strings.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />